Tips for Taking ACCUPLACER

 Take This Test Very Seriously!

 Take your time and do your best work!
-The computerized reading, math and sentence skills testing is un-timed.
+The computerized reading and math testing is un-timed.
 The Writing Sample will be timed.
 You will have 50 minutes to type the best essay you can.
 The results of your test will determine whether you will first be required to begin with developmental courses prior to enrolling in college level courses.
 It is very important to know that developmental courses do not carry college credits.
 Take your time!

 This will give you time to find the testing area, restrooms, phones, etc.